Upper Back Pain

-Most upper back pain is caused by a combination of factors, including injury, poor posture, subluxations, stress, and in some instances, disc problems.
-Chiropractic treatment can help.
+Most upper back pain in Langhorne PA is caused by a combination of factors, including injury, poor posture, subluxations, stress, and in some instances, disc problems.
+Chiropractic treatment can help with upper back pain relief in Langhorne PA.

 Most people do not realize how much they move their neck and upper back during the day until they are unable to do so.
 The degree of flexibility of the neck, coupled with the fact that it has the least amount of muscular stabilization and it has to support and move your 14 – 16 pound head, means that the neck and upper back is very susceptible to injury.
 You can picture your neck and head much like a bowling ball being held on top of a stick by small, thin, elastic bands.
 It doesn’t take much force to disrupt that delicate balance.